jquinby/jekyll-now/books.md

 _Under Western Eyes_ by Joseph Conrad\\
 _Man and Woman He Created Them: A Theology of the Body_ by Pope John Paul II\\
 _Adam and Eve After The Pill: Paradoxes of the Sexual Revolution_ by Mary Eberstadt\\
-_Theology of the Body 101_ lecture series, Mary Stanford
+_Theology of the Body 101_ lecture series, Prof. Mary Stanford, Christendom College